coinbarn/coinbarn-extension/README.md

 - Install dependencies: `yarn install`
 - Build the project to the `./build/` folder with `yarn build`.
 - Optionally, to start a development build (e.g. with logging and file watching) run `yarn start` instead.

+## Running developer build in Chrome browser

+1. Build according to the previous section or download the latest releases from [Github](https://github.com/coinbarn/coinbarn-extension/releases)
+2. Unpack zip archive
+3. In your browser go to chrome://extensions/ and switch to `Developer mode`
+4. Click `Load unpacked` and refer to a folder from step 2